caiks/WBOT02/README.md

 model027|0.177|10 scanned actual-potential|4|bucketed|Film Noir|759,760|3,757|0.989|14.1|3.1|24|-0.2|0.4|-2.4|1.79|
 model029|0.177|5 scanned potential tiled actual-potential|5|bucketed|Film Noir|526,345|3,386|1.287|13.5|2.6|23|-0.4|0.8|-5.0|1.83|

-*Model* 29 is the first of the scanned potential tiled actual-potential mode (5) experiments.
-It differs from *model* 27 in the mode (scanned actual-potential mode 4).
+*Model* 29 is the first of the 'scanned potential tiled actual-potential' mode (5) experiments.
+It differs from *model* 27 in the mode ('scanned actual-potential' mode 4).
 Both *models* are bucketed *valency* Film Noir. *Model* 29 has highest growth rate so far at 1.287, but the multiplier at 1.83 is similar to the mode 4 *models*.
 It is less normal than *model* 27.
 The high growth rate suggests that the balance between global potential and local actual-potential gives an advantage.

 ##### Model 30 versus model 29